-A Guy's Guide To Dating In The United Arab Emirates
+A Single Man's Guide To Dating In The United Arab Emirates

 In case you were wondering the "United" in United Arab Emirates is because the country is actually made up of several sheikdoms (or emirates), each of which has its own king.
 The capital is Abu Dhabi, and you'll be familiar with the UAE without realizing it because it's home to the Burj Khalifa and Burj Al Arabe - the tallest buildings on the planet.